stfc/PSyclone/doc/developer_guide/APIs.rst

 .. image:: cells_global.png
 	   :width: 120

-When the distributed memory option is switched on in the Dynamo0.3 API (see the :ref:`distributed_memory` Section) the cells in the model are partitioned amongst processors and halo cells are added at the boundaries to a depth determined by the LFRic infrastructure.
+When the distributed memory option is switched on in the LFRic API (see the :ref:`distributed_memory` Section) the cells in the model are partitioned amongst processors and halo cells are added at the boundaries to a depth determined by the LFRic infrastructure.
 In this